-The MRT Orange Line is a vital addition to Bangkok’s public transportation system, connecting the city centre to the east districts and addressing traffic congestion.
+The MRT Orange Line is a crucial expansion of Bangkok’s public transport system, designed to connect the city centre to the eastern districts and alleviate traffic congestion.

 Our scope of work included track and tunnel alignment, geotechnical, tunnelling, structural, civil, MEP, fire, tunnel ventilation, building services, station planning and architectural design.

-Our involvement in the MRT Orange Line (East Section) dated back to the tender stage where we provided multidisciplinary design services for three separate contract packages under the section.
-This enabled us to incorporate significant lessons learnt and utilise them in this project from the start.
+Our involvement in the East Section began at the tender stage, where we provided multidisciplinary design services for three separate contract packages.
+This early involvement enabled us to incorporate valuable lessons learnt to enhance project execution.

 Enabling fast-track construction